Longyangxia Dam

 The Longyangxia Dam is a concrete arch-gravity dam at the entrance of the Longyangxia canyon on the Yellow River in Gonghe County, Qinghai Province, China.
 The dam is 178 m tall and was built for the purposes of hydroelectric power generation, irrigation, ice control and flood control.
 The dam supports a 1,280 MW power station with 4 x 320 MW generators that can operate at a maximum capacity of 1400 MW.
 Controlling ice, the dam controls downstream releases to reservoirs lower in the river, allowing them to generate more power instead of mitigating ice.
 Water in the dam's 24.7 e9m3 reservoir provides irrigation water for up to 1000000 ha of land.

 The dam is composed of its main body and a gravity pier and secondary dam on both its left and right flank.
 The dam's service spillway contains two 12 m gates that discharge water into two 260 m and 280 m chutes.
 Downstream discharges are also controlled by a similar single-chute middle outlet and the lower outlet works.

 Photovoltaic power station

 In 2013 a solar photovoltaic station was built with a nameplate capacity of 320 MWp (Phase I), covering 9 km2.
 An additional 530 MW_{p} (Phase II) was completed in 2015, covering further 14 km2, making Longyangxia Dam Solar Park, with 850 MW_{p} capacity, one of the largest photovoltaic power stations in the world.

 The solar power station is integrated with the hydroelectric power station.
 The park is coupled to one of the hydroelectric turbines, which automatically regulates the output to balance the variable generation from solar before dispatching power to the grid.
 This limits the problems connected to variable solar generation while helping to conserve water.

+These solar stations can be perceived as a part of the much larger Talatan Solar Park in the vicinity or the reservoir.